 Problem, Reaction, Solution plays out more often that you’d think.
 Sometimes future enemies are supported…Noriegas, Saddams, Ho Chi Mihns and, yes, even Castro.
 Sometimes terrorists are organized and supported, through covert ops and allies…like Al Qaeda.
 It can be as banal as dressing up in your enemies’ uniforms and attacking yourself, like the Nazis did in Poland or the Japanese did in Manchuria.
 Sometimes it’s hard to pin down, like the bombing of the Maine…which gave us a nice little war with Spain and colonies in Cuba and the Philippines.

 The banana story is real.
 Read Richard Barnet’s Intervention and Revolution about the United Fruit Company.
 The Bush family was heavily invested in United Fruit, by the way.
 Something similar happened to Iran when Mossadeq wanted to nationalize Iran’s oil fields.

 Stephen Kinzer has revived some of Barnet in his new book,Overthrow: America’s Century of Regime Change from Hawaii to Iraq.
-Kinzer exposes the sorry little truth about our American delusion…that we are not, and have not been, and imperial power.
-Even though he doesn’t mention Hegel, take a look and see how we…or our Power Players…have used Hegel’s formula to expand, expand, expand.
+Kinzer exposes the sorry little truth about our American delusion that we are not, and have not been, an imperial power.
+We are.
+And even though he doesn’t mention Hegel, take a look and see how we…or our Power Players…have used Hegel’s formula to expand, expand, expand.

 It happens.
 Problems are created.
 People React.
 Solutions are implemented.
 And we go on thinking that the hurly-burly of human events is organic.
 That wars just happen.